antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.rst

 You don't actually need to subclass ``Filter``: you can pass any instance which has a ``filter`` method with the same semantics.

+.. versionchanged:: 3.2
+   You don't need to create specialized ``Filter`` classes, or use other classes with a ``filter`` method: you can use a function (or other callable) as a filter.
+The filtering logic will check to see if the filter object has a ``filter`` attribute: if it does, it's assumed to be a ``Filter`` and its :meth:`~Filter.filter` method is called.
+Otherwise, it's assumed to be a callable and called with the record as the single parameter.
+The returned value should conform to that returned by :meth:`~Filter.filter`.

 Although filters are used primarily to filter records based on more sophisticated criteria than levels, they get to see every record which is processed by the handler or logger they're attached to: this can be useful if